Learn in the Dirt

 Third Grade Farm Curriculum and Key Objectives

-Fourth Grade Farm Curriculum and Key Objectives
+Fourth and Fifth Grade Farm Curriculum and Key Objectives

-Click here to learn more about our Community Farm Camp.
+Learn more about our Community Farm Camp.

 Community Partnerships: We welcome visits from schools or other educational programs to visit and learn on the farm.
 These field trips are currently offered free of charge.
 For more information, please contact Farmer Jenna.